DIncalciLab/samurai/docs/usage.md

 The pipeline also dynamically loads configurations from [https://github.com/nf-core/configs](https://github.com/nf-core/configs) when it runs, making multiple config profiles for various institutional clusters available at run time.
 For more information and to see if your system is available in these configs please see the [nf-core/configs documentation](https://github.com/nf-core/configs#documentation).

-Note that multiple profiles can be loaded, for example: `-profile test,docker` - the order of arguments is important!
+Note that multiple profiles can be loaded, for example: `-profile test_ichorcna,docker` - the order of arguments is important!
 They are loaded in sequence, so later profiles can overwrite earlier profiles.

 If `-profile` is not specified, the pipeline will run locally and expect all software to be installed and available on the `PATH`.
-This is _not_ recommended, since it can lead to different results on different machines dependent on the computer enviroment.
+This is **_not_** recommended, since it can lead to different results on different machines dependent on the computer enviroment.

+- `test_ascat_sc`
+  - A profile with a complete configuration for automated testing with `ASCAT.sc`
+  - Includes links to test data so needs no other parameters
-- `test`
+- `test_ichorcna`
-  - A profile with a complete configuration for automated testing
+  - A profile with a complete configuration for automated testing with `ichorCNA`
   - Includes links to test data so needs no other parameters
 - `docker`
   - A generic configuration profile to be used with [Docker](https://docker.com/)